 When you get familiar with these basic patterns, you will start paying attention to their combinations, such as two- or three- candlestick patterns, which will help you to predict the further direction of the coin’s price.

-These lines are known as Moving Averages indicators, they are based on the average price of a coin based on its value for the past period of time.
+These lines in technical analysis are known as Moving Averages indicators, they are based on the average price of a coin based on its value for the past period of time.
 Usually exchanges show 3 moving averages: based on the close prices for the previous 7, 25 and 99 days.
 This indicator is one of the tools to determine trends and signals for entering and exiting position.

 Market Depth chart

 Market depth chart gives you an idea about Supply and Demand situation on the crypto market.
 You can determine sell (red) and buy (green) orders without any difficulty.
 The green side shows a total number of coins that have buy orders at the current price, while red side shows the amount of cryptocurrency with sell orders at the current price.
 The centre, where two lines meet each other, represents the current market price.
 If you place the cursor on any point on the green or red line, you will see how much exactly you could buy or sell (vertical axis) at some specific price (horizontal axis).